 Four days later, he was under arrest.

-The ex-Worcestershire county all-rounder was on Friday found guilty of one count of oral rape at the Worcester Crown Court in the UK, following a retrial.
+In April of this year, the ex-Worcestershire county was found guilty of one count of oral rape at the Worcester Crown Court in the UK, following a retrial.
 A jury found that the 23-year-old had raped a sleeping woman at a party in April 2017, but cleared him of a second count of rape involving the same victim.

 The woman told police she had consensual sex with Hepburn’s then-teammate, Joe Clarke, earlier in the evening before falling asleep.
 Clarke had passed out in the bathroom after the encounter.
 The woman said she later woke to find a man, whom she believed to be Clarke, engaging in a sex act with her in the dimly lit room.
 She only realised it was Hepburn when he spoke.